 - Ensure that the devices are powered on and are ready some libraries can take 5 minutes or more before they are ready and appear on the Gateway.
-The power up status of libraries are usually displayed on the front panel. - Ensure that the cables between the Gateway and the devices are connected.

-- Connect to the Gateway via the web interface and check that devices are present on the Local Device Management page, and that they are enabled.
-See Section 6.2: Viewing Device Mappings for checking device information. - Ensure that the CHAP settings for the initiator and the Gateway are the same. - Force a rediscovery from the initiating iSCSI host. - · Reboot the devices and the Gateway.
+The power up status of libraries are usually displayed on the front panel. - Ensure that the cables between the Gateway and the devices are connected. - Ensure that the CHAP settings for the initiator and the Gateway are the same. - Force a rediscovery from the initiating iSCSI host. - Reboot the devices and the Gateway.